Video Tutorials

 The audience can then submit arguments for the listed viewpoints by clicking the Submit Argument button below each viewpoint (see the figure below).
 Submitted arguments will appear as yellow boxes under the respective viewpoint.
 The color yellow represents the goal of arguments: to enlighten society.

-The platform also allows users to submit counterarguments for existing arguments using the Submit Counter button below each argument.
+The platform also allows users to submit counterarguments to existing arguments using the Submit Counter button below each argument.
 Submitted counters will be displayed as green boxes below the respective argument.
 The color green reflects a friendly and good-faith attempt to highlight a point that the argument submitter might have overlooked.

 Argument Ranking